oobites/Comprehensive-Google-Map-Plugin/readme.txt

 = 8.0.2 =
 * Trial: An attempt to resolve a problem of Google Maps & jQuery Tabs: resizing the map one second after it has been loaded
 * Bug: Shortcode sent to editor had “addmarkermashupbubble” property generate twice
-* Bug: Removed incorrect CC property value
+* Bug: Removed incorrect CSS property value
 * Bug: In jQuery 1.8, the behaviour of .ajaxSuccess() changed, which caused an issue when saving widgets
 * Enhancement: Added Dutch translation (Jeffrey van Rossum)
-* Enhancement: Making use of the library by Chad Killingsworth [chadkillingsworth at missouristate.edu] to add geolocation marker and accuracy circle to a map.
+* Enhancement: Making use of the library by Chad Killingsworth to add end-user's current GPS location as a marker.
 The marker position is automatically updated as the user position changes.
 Useful for users on mobile devices that want to find directions from their current location to map's marker (themc)

 = 8.0.1 =
 * Bug: Commented out on PHP function parsing the shortcode and rendering a map